The Shape of a Glean Devotion

 Start Simply

-Let the next fast be honest.
+Let the next devotion be honest.

 You do not need a more impressive practice.
 You need one clear enough to keep.